gbrault/xfunction/README.md

 # xfunction
 ## Node Red xfunction: "An extended function node"
+It is a clone of the core Node-Red function node

+## Why do I need that?
+Node-Red Nodes have quite a restrictive sandbox, I wanted to relax it a bit to benefit fro Node-Red Editor while writing nodes and flows which could have more interaction with Node-Red global context.

+Used in conjunction of the functionGlobalContext in the settings.js file, one can virtually access any resources on the target computer.
+[See](https://nodered.org/docs/configuration) the last paragraph: Node Configuration.

 ## Installation
 go on your user node-red root directory (~/.node-red)